ergodicio/tsadar/README.md

 -- work in progress --

 ## Installation
+If cloning the respository onto a windows machine it may be necessary to modify the git config `git config --global core.protectNTFS false`.
 This is multistep for now, at least on Mac, because `pyhdf` using `pip` has some problems.
 We can get around that by using conda

  - Install conda
  - Make conda environment for `tsadar`